biothings/myvariant.info/docs/doc/variant_query_service.rst

 fields
 """"""
     Optional, a comma-separated string to limit the fields returned from the matching variant hits.
-The supported field names can be found from any variant object (e.g. http://myvariant.info/v1/variant/chr16:g.28883241A>G).
+The supported field names can be found from any variant object (e.g. `here <http://myvariant.info/v1/variant/chr16:g.28883241A%3EG>`_).
 Note that it supports dot notation, and wildcards as well, e.g., you can pass "dbnsfp", "dbnsfp.genename", or "dbnsfp.aa.*".
 If "fields=all", all available fields will be returned.
 Default: "all".

 size
 """"